 What is Legionella?

 Legionella bacteria lives in water causing the rare but potentially fatal form of pneumonia called Legionnaires disease.
-Previously, it was thought only large water systems like those in hotels posed a health risk, studies now show more people contracting Legionnaires disease from domestic water systems than commercial ones.
-This means that Legionella Risk Assessments are required not only for commercial properties like care homes, offices, hotels etc, but also for residential properties being rented out.
+Previously, it was thought only large water systems like those in hotels posed a health risk, studies now show more people contracting Legionnaires disease from domestic water systems than commercial ones,

 What has changed?

-Commercial & rental properties are covered by the Health and Safety at Work Act etc. 1974 and are affected by this revision in guidance.
-It is now a legal requirement for a Legionella Risk Assessment to be performed on every commercial & rental property, and the responsibility for ensuring this happens rests with the dutyholder.
+Rental properties are covered by the Health and Safety at Work Act etc. 1974 and are affected by this revision in guidance.
+It is now a legal requirement for a Legionella Risk Assessment to be performed on every rental property, and the responsibility for ensuring this happens rests with the dutyholder.

-A Legionella risk assessment examines the water system at the property to determine the level of risk posed to occupiers/tenants and recommends safety improvements where necessary.
+A Legionella risk assessment examines the water system at the property to determine the level of risk posed to tenants and recommends safety improvements where necessary.